At Morrisons we are committed to using sustainable soy in our supply chains.

 Soy is an incredibly valuable and versatile commodity.
-While customers may be familiar with soy used in tofu, soy sauce or as a dairy substitute, the high protein bean (around 38%) is a core component of farmed animal feeds, particularly for poultry, pigs and fish.
+While customers may be familiar with soy used in tofu, soy sauce or as a dairy substitute, the high protein bean (>30%) is a core component of farmed animal feeds, particularly for poultry and pigs.
 Increasing global demand for meat is in turn driving the expansion of soy cultivation.

-While soy can be produced in temperate or tropical climates South American soy is important for global and european markets, and growth on the continent puts pressure on ecosystems of global ecological value, like the Cerrado in Brazil and Gran Chaco in Argentina.
-It risks increased rates of deforestation and land clearance and encroachment on the rights of indigenous communities.
+While soy can be produced in temperate or tropical climates, South American soy is important for global and European markets, and growth on the continent puts pressure on ecosystems of global ecological value, like the Cerrado in Brazil and Gran Chaco in Argentina.
+This risks increased rates of deforestation and land clearance and encroachment on the rights of indigenous communities.

 We are committed to sustainable sourcing and recognise the need for action to address the challenges production of soy poses.
 Our approach aims to remove the non-essential reliance on soy in animal feeds and ensure its sustainable production where it is used